Why buy your cat From Belle Hollow?

 We maintain a database of all inquiries for Savannah and Egyptian Mau kittens and when we have a litter that is healthy and we have reasonable belief will thrive we notify all those buyers at once.
 We find that many kittens are under contract within a couple of days of that announcement and the balance usually is sold shortly thereafter.
 This way a serious buyer does not need to go to the back of the line and wait his or her turn.
 You merely must respond quickly and concisely when notified that a kitten that meets your criteria is born.
 We also find that as a result of this policy we frequently have kittens available when the prospective owner is ready for them even if they haven’t planned to purchase a kitten months or years in advance.
 We are happy to tell our prospective owners what litters we expect and what the likelihood is of producing the kitten they are looking for.
 We don’t hold the threat of losing a deposit over future kitten owners’ heads to buy when we are ready as opposed to when you, the buyer, want a kitten.

 Although we would prefer that all our kittens be picked up we understand that it is not always practical for every owner to visit our farm to pick up their kitten.
-In an effort to make kittens available to distant buyers we are willing to meet new owners at Atlanta Hartfield Airport to pick up their kittens or in some cases are willing to deliver thier new kitten to an Airport of thier choice.
-We have been doing this sucessfully for about 2 years and although the cost is slightly higher that air frieght shipping it is certianly safer and easier on your new family member.
+In an effort to make kittens available to distant buyers we are willing to meet new owners at Atlanta Hartfield Airport to pick up their kittens or in some cases are willing to deliver their new kitten to an Airport of their choice.
+We have been doing this successfully for about 6 years and although the cost is slightly higher that air freight shipping it is certainly safer and easier on your new family member.

-If we are delievering your kitten to your airport we will coordinate with you.
+If we are delivering your kitten to your airport we will coordinate with you.

 Spay and neutering:

 Where legal, Belle Hollow Farms and Exotics places no restriction on the de-clawing of its kittens.
 Although we are not necessarily in favor of this procedure we understand that there are circumstances when de-clawing is desirable.
-If your pet lives with or sees the very elderly or very young it can be the only way to make the ownership of a cat and especially in the case of an F-1 Savannah possible since scratches happen and not everyone and every cat is great with nail trimmers.
+If your pet lives with or sees the very elderly or very young it can be the only way to make the ownership of a cat possible since scratches happen and not everyone and every cat is great with nail trimmers.
+If an owner ops to de-claw all guarantees offered by our contract are void.

 Felv and FIV Testing: